Kahr-Noss/reach-local-test/README.md

 Then open the page in your browser, it should be automatic, but in case of fail it would be this one: http://localhost:3000/

-The automated tests are only done for the component BuyStocks.
-You can run them uing npm run test.

 ## Presentation